 Field Description Channel Plan Select the desired channel plan.
 The so-called channel plan allows the automatic selection of channels based on specific choices.
-This ensures that channels do not overlap, i.e. a gap of four channels is maintained between the channels used.
+This ensures that channels do not overlap, i.e., a gap of at least four channels is maintained between the channels used.
 This is useful if multiple access points with overlapping radio cells are used.
 Possible values: • All: All channels can be chosen during channel selection. • World Mode (for Operation Band = 2.4 GHz, default value): Automatic channel selection uses only the non-overlapping channels 1, 6, 11. • ETSI Mode (for Operation Band = 2.4 GHz): Automatic channel selection uses only the non-overlapping channels 1, 5, 9, 13. • No weather radar channels (for Operation Band = 5 GHz, default value): The weather radar channels are excluded from channel selection.
-Possible values: 36, 40, 44, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 132, 136, 140. • Indoors No DFS/TPC: These channels can be used inside buildings.
+Possible values: 36, 40, 44, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 132, 136, 140.
+Indoors No DFS/TPC: These channels can be used inside buildings.
 DFS (Dynamic Frequency Selection) and TPC (Transmitter Power Control) are not enabled.
-Possible values: 36, 40, 44, 48. • User defined: Select the desired channels.
-Selected Channels Only for Channel Plan = User defined The currently selected channels are displayed here.
+Possible values: 36, 40, 44, 48.
+No outdoor channels (for Operation Band = 5 GHz): This channel plan combines channels 36 to 64, which are specified for indoor applications only.
+Especially 5GHz WLAN-capable multimedia devices such as smart TVs, which often do not support the 5GHz outdoor channels (from channel 100 upwards), can be optimally integrated into the WLAN network.
+User defined: Select the desired channels.
+Selected Channels Only for Channel Plan = User defined

+Field Description The currently selected channels are displayed here.
 You can activate or deactivate individual channels.
-Beacon Period For Operation Band = 2.4 GHz

-Field Description Enter the time in milliseconds between the sending of two beacons.
+Channels marked with an are not available in your country and in the selected environment.
+They will not be used.
+Beacon Period Enter the time in milliseconds between the sending of two beacons.
 Possible values are 40 to 3500.
 The default value is 100.
 Short Guard Interval Enable this function to reduce the guard interval (= time between transmission of two data symbols) from 800 ns to 400 ns.
+The function is activated by default.

-5.1.2 Wireless Networks (VSS)
+5.2.2 Wireless Networks (VSS)

-If you are operating your device in Access Point Mode (Wireless LAN->WLAN->Radio Settings-> ->Operation Mode = Access Point), in the menu Wireless LAN->WLAN->Wireless Networks (VSS)-> / New you can edit the wireless networks required or set new ones up.
+If you are operating your device in Access Point Mode ( Wireless LAN->WLAN->Radio Settings-> ->Operation Mode = Access Point), in the menu Wireless LAN->WLAN->Wireless Networks (VSS)-> / New you can edit the wireless networks required or set new ones up.